G-S9N6DX06CF

 savanna, semi-desert, and forest areas.

-They are nearly always solitary although sometimes pairs can be
+They are always solitary although sometimes pairs can be

 seen together.